research-mobile-security/ALIBIS/readme.md

     - Code Summarization Module
         - (CSS)-code-summarization-service
 ## 3. Citation
 If you use REALME results, please cite the following information.
-Thank.
+Thank you.